affiliate links is the easy part!

 And you don’t look like much of a reliable authority by just slapping up one ad next to the other.

-So, you break down each of those product types into groups, and market five or six or so together on one website dedicated to each.
-So instead of having a catch-all website with fitness products, you have two dedicated websites that specifically serve the needs of the visitors ready to buy.
+You break down each of those product types into groups.
+Then, you market five or six of them together on one dedicated website for each group.
+Instead of having a catch-all website with fitness products, you create two dedicated websites.
+These websites specifically serve the needs of visitors ready to buy.
 You have

 • A 10-20 page website selling body-building supplements, and